Contributions to the Theory of Sustainable Development:

 We carry out empirical research projects mainly within Switzerland and Europe.
 Additional projects are mainly carried out in Africa.

 Our main focus is on:

 - Using metrics of well-being and action-abilities (capabilities) as criteria for assessing sustainable development projects;

 - Analyzing governance, societal learning and socio-ecological regimes regarding drivers and barriers for implementing sustainable development;

 - Specific topics are, among others, energy transition, implementing sustainability in political administrations, and regional governance.

 The research colloquium is held every semester and serves two purposes.
-First, it offers the possibility for PhD students and Masters students to present their current state of research and discuss open questions.
-Second, it serves as a platform for discussing of current topics occurring within the field of sustainability science.
+Firstly, it offers the possibility for PhD and Masters students to come together, present their current state of research and discuss open questions.
+Secondly, it serves as a platform for discussing current research occurring within the field of sustainability science.